amrezalou/Cpp_Practices/README.md

 ### this repo contains the finall practices of each chapter (CPP book by deitel).

 ## howt to help?
-###  jsut add improved codes if existing codes are not good enough.
+###  just add improved codes if existing codes are not good enough.